astropy/astropy/docs/development/codeguide.rst

             ]

-* Our testing infrastructure currently enforces a subset of the PEP8 style guide.
-In addition, these checks also enforce
-  `isort <https://pycqa.github.io/isort/>`_ to sort the module imports.
+* Our testing infrastructure currently enforces a subset of the PEP8_ style guide.
+In addition, these checks also enforce `isort <https://pycqa.github.io/isort/>`_ to sort the module imports and a large set of style-checks supported by ruff_.

-  * We provide a ``pre-commit`` hook which automatically enforces and fixes (whenever possible) the coding style, see :ref:`pre-commit` for details on how to setup and use this.
+  * We provide a ``pre-commit`` hook which automatically enforces and fixes (whenever possible) the coding style, see :ref:`pre-commit` for details on how to set up and use this.
+We note that the particular set of PEP8_ and style-related checks that are used in Astropy do not need to be used in affiliated packages.
+In particular, the set of ruff_ checks is not required for affiliated packages.

   * Alternately, you can manually check and fix your changes by running the following `tox <https://tox.readthedocs.io/>`__ command::